EEGKit/audio-smarc/doc/source/manualsmarc.rst

 Some options can alterate the stage decomposition:

 ``--fast``
     This option make Smarc searching for the ''best'' stage decomposition according to given quality parameters.
-It may require some time, and it is not always guaranteed to succeed, but if it does, the found decomposition is usually faster to compute than the default one, with the same output quality.
+It may take time, and it is not always guaranteed to succeed, but if it does, the found decomposition is usually faster to compute than the default one, with the same output quality.